sky-as-code/aws-as-code/molecules/compute/auto-scaling-group-scheduled-policy/README.md

     *Type*: String

-  * `AvailabilityZone`<br>
+  * `AvailabilityZones`<br>
-    The Availability Zone of the instance.<br>
+    A comma-separated list of Availability Zones where instances in the Auto Scaling group can be created.<br>
-    If not specified, an Availability Zone will be automatically chosen based on the load balancing criteria for the Region.
+    If not specified, default are all Availability Zone of current Region.

     *Required*: No

     *Type*: String

-  * `InstanceName`<br>
+  * `GroupName`<br>
-    Last part of EC2 instance name.
-The full instance name must be built with this format `{costCenter}-{application}-{environment}-{InstanceName}`.
-For example: sales-ecommerce-dev-webserver, fin-trend-analytics-prod-reportingserver...
+    Last part of ASG name.
+The full instance name must be built with this format `{costCenter}-{application}-{environment}-{GroupName}`.
+For example: sales-ecommerce-dev-webservers, fin-trend-analytics-prod-reportingservers...

     *Required*: Yes